nicholaswilde/mkdocs-material/README.md

 # mkdocs-material
-mkdocs-material repo for Docker image
+A repackage of squidfunk/mkdocs-material image that includes neoteroi-mkdocs

 Used as a placeholder for for the [ghcr.io image][1].